SCOMnewbie/SCOMnewbie.github.io/_posts/2021-08-27-acifactory.md

 Before people start to bash me, I just want to clarify few things.
 I’m not pros or cons Kubernetes (K8s), **I’m actually a K8s n00b** and learn it is in my to-do list.
 But I understand how it’s working and what people has to do to make it work properly and securely in a production environment.
 When you talk about environment **lifecycle**, **cluster upgrades** (control plane, nodes, containers), **networking**, **identity and access management**, **resource wasting**, **internal rebilling**, **cluster spreading** to just name a few topics… We can easily say that **yes, this tool can answer most of the needs** but <span style="color:red">**only if you’re prepared with the extra operational tasks and responsibilities this tool require**</span>.
 Now I think I just start to be tired of discussions where developers just want to go straight in to K8s without even considering other options…

-Within this article, we will work with Azure Container Instance (ACI) and Azure function.
-I will try to demonstrate a recent idea that I plan to use to execute various workflows without too much configuration overhead.
+This article can be considered as an alternative option.
+We will work with Azure Container Instance (ACI) and Azure function.
+I will try to demonstrate a recent idea to execute various workflows without too much configuration overhead.
 During the last article, I’ve explained I need to run scripts that can exceed the 10 minutes limit that Azure Function with consumption SKU has, therefore ACI becomes a perfect fit.
 Now if we use Azure function to orchestrate your container groups, **how do you manage the state of your variables between all steps**?

 Serverless is stateless, sadly when you have more than one step in your worflow (like step3 depends on step2 which depends on step1) you have to store your state somewhere like a database.
 But in my case, where I only need to run scripts, I’m only interested in passing variables from one step to another easily and dynamically **without extra infrastructure**.